spniroul/spniroul/README.md

 Economics.
 Finance.
 Statistics.
 Analytics
 -----------------------------------------

-* 🌍  I'm based in Kathmandu, Nepal
+* 🌍  I'm based in Champaign, IL
 * ✉️  You can contact me at [soujanniroula[at]gmail.com](mailto:soujanniroula@gmail.com)
 * 🧠  I'm learning ML Specialization, Web-Scraping, Market Analytics
 * 🤝  I'm open to collaborating on Data Science for Social Science